denasara0/Antisemitism-detection/reports/final_report.md

 - **Context-dependent language**: Words that can be antisemitic in certain contexts but neutral in others
 - **Sarcasm and irony**: Difficult for models to interpret correctly
 - **Cultural references**: Legitimate discussions about Jewish culture or history
+- **Quotations**: Tweets that are quoting antisemitic content. but are not antisemetic themselves can be flagged

 ### **4.2 False Negatives**